roy-ganz/toql/guide/src/3-api/5-update.md

 ```

 To mark new books, add them with an invalid key.
-A value of 0 or '' is considered invalid.
+A value of `0` or an empty string `''` is considered invalid.
 Normally databases start counting indexes from 1 and some databases consider an empty string like null, which is
-also forbidden.
+also forbidden as primary key.
 So this idea of invalid key should normally work, however check with you database.

+In rare cases where this does not work.
+Insert and delete your structs manually, using the `ToqlApi` functions.

- As book has a composite key (id, user_id).
-For an invalid key here we set the user_id to 0.
+In the example above the first book has an invalid composite key (`id`, `user_id`), because user_id is `0`.
- Toql will notice that and insert a new book (with the corrected user_id of 27) and consider all simple fields form the second book with id 200.
+Toql will notice that and insert a new book (with the correct `user_id` of `27`).
+From the second book with `id 200` the field `title` will be updated.